Lykrast/GunsWithoutRoses/README.md

 # Addons

 If you want to make an addon or have compatibility with GWR, you can use the [Modrinth maven](https://support.modrinth.com/en/articles/8801191-modrinth-maven).
 I don't know if there is a better way for it with my current setup, but it works good enough for me.
+There are also a few tags I've noted on the Github wiki pages that I'd like you to fill if you do an addon.

 Just be aware that:

 * Those jars do not carry the javadoc, so browse through the code here to see it (not ideal I know).
-* The version number are funky because I screwed up when making my gradle setup, they are `minecraftversion-modversion`, for example `1.20.1-2.3.0`.
+* The version number are funky because I screwed up when making my gradle setup, in game they are `minecraftversion-modversion`, for example `1.20.1-2.3.0`, but I think on modrinth it's just the normal version number.
 Sorry.

 You can see [Guns Without Roses Additions](https://github.com/Lykrast/GunsWithoutRosesAdditions) as an example if you want.